Forever Plaid: Productions

-Stuart Ross explained the production history of the revue, stating that it was initially produced at the West Bank Cafe in 1987.
+Stuart Ross explained the production history of the revue, stating that it was initially produced at the West Bank Cafe in 1987 featuring Rusty Magee, John DiPinto, Jonathan Long, and William Misnik as the Plaids.
 It then ran at the Eugene O'Neill Theater Center in Waterford, Connecticut and Downstairs Cabaret in Rochester, New York, where the revue was rewritten to have the members of the Plaids killed.
-The revue next ran at The American Stage Company at the Becton Theatre, Teaneck, New Jersey in December 1988.
+The revue next ran at The American Stage Company at the Becton Theatre, Teaneck, New Jersey in December 1988 with Dirk Lumbard (Smudge), Don Kehr (Francis), John Caraccioli (Jinx) and Jason Graae (Sparky).
 The revue opened in New York in November 1989 at Steve McGraw's.
 The revue re-opened at McGraw's in May 1990 and closed on June 12, 1994.

 The original 1989 New York cast was Stan Chandler, Guy Stroman, Gabriel Barre and Jason Graae.
 The original 1990 New York cast included Jason Graae (Sparky); Stan Chandler (Jinx); David Engel (Smudge); and Guy Stroman (Frankie).

 Musical arrangements, vocal arrangements and musical direction were by James Raitt; the show was written, directed, and choreographed by Stuart Ross.